 We work diligently with our departments and allocate resources where needed to implement the plans.
 We also incorporate key note presentations related to our findings from the previous year’s survey in our Annual Leadership Conference and Annual Kick-Off the New Year Company Party.

 How it affects our Bottom Line

 We want for all our people to feel that the experience of working at Venterra improves their lives and makes them better people.
 A great work culture also goes hand in hand with superior operating results.
 We have achieved great operating results over the past decade and we believe these are a result of our commitment to providing a great company culture, where our employees are engaged and enjoy working at Venterra.
-The employee satisfaction survey allows us to maintain this high level of employee engagement, which in turn makes it possible for us to provide an outstanding living experience to our residents.
+The employee survey allows us to maintain this high level of employee engagement, which in turn makes it possible for us to provide an outstanding living experience to our residents.
 The ultimate result is strong operating results which allow us to continue to grow our organization.
 Some of our recent achievements are noted below: